 About Voltage & Frequency

 Why does all of this matter?
-Well, primarily because connecting things to a socket with a different power supply can cause equipment to burn out!
+Well, primarily because connecting things to a socket with a power supply it isn’t designed for can cause equipment to burn out!

 Electrical equipment is designed to be used at a specific Voltage (measured in volts) and Frequency (measured in Hertz), which will be mentioned on a name plate attached to all electrical items.